Apply now for Pond Lehocky Giordano’s 25 Days of Scholarship – awarding 25 students each a $1,000 scholarship next June!

 If your injury is the result of a third party, you may file a claim for pain and suffering with the third party.
 Examples of third-party liability could include a machine manufacturer, a contracted worker, or a property owner.

-Can You Negotiate Pain and Suffering as Part of a Settlement?
+Can You Negotiate Pain and Suffering as Part of Your Compensation Benefits?

 Does a Permanent Disability Rating Affect Compensation for Pain and Suffering?